 Main Page Content

-Use insect repellents that contain DEET, Icaridin or other approved ingredients on clothing as well as exposed skins.
-Always read and follow label directions.
+- Use insect repellents that contain DEET, Icaridin or other approved ingredients on clothing as well as exposed skin.
+Read and follow the manufacturers' directions for safe use.

-Wear long-sleeved shirts, long pants, and a hat when outdoors.
+- Wear long-sleeved shirts, pants, and a hat when outdoors.
 Light-coloured clothing is best as mosquitoes tend to be attracted to dark colours.

-For more information on West Nile Virus, please visit our WNV page.
+For more information on WNV, please visit the WECHU's WNV page.